 If you’re a regular reader of our blog, you’ll know that many of these innovative user stories have found their way onto the site in the form of guest blog posts or case studies.
 For instance, the giant leaps made in scaling lecture capture across an entire campus were explored by staff from Newcastle University in this post about the process of making all their lectures available on-demand for students.
 The University of Northampton discussed the rise of mobile video in this post, which details their use of the Panopto iPad app at their School of Health to film paramedic students in simulated emergency scenarios.
 And at the University of Birmingham, one biologist’s ongoing experiments with the flipped classroom have been explored in this case study and on the blog.

 These emergent forms of video usage to enhance student learning inspire us as we too develop and augment our solution so that we can continue to offer leading-edge technology to the education sector.

 The winners of the Education Investor Awards 2014 will be announced on 13 November.

-If you want to use video to enhance the student experience in a range of innovative ways you can start experimenting by taking our free 30 day trial.
-Or you can request a demo from a member of our team.
+If you want to use video to enhance the student experience in a range of innovative ways you can start experimenting by requesting a free trial.